-When you take into consideration that 1 out of 54 people have an autism diagnosis, we can infer that there is an implied need for supporting a greater number of students on campus.
-There are 90 students who are currently served by our ASD program.
-We estimate there is at least an equal number of students on campus that are unaware of our program or have not registered with DSPS.
+When you take into consideration that 1 out of 44 people in general have an autism diagnoses, we can infer that there is an implied need for supporting a greater number of students on campus.
+There are 113 students who are currently served by our ASD program.
+(That is an increase of 23 students since last year's proposal).
+We estimate there are at least an equal number of students on campus that are unaware of our program or have not registered with DSPS.
 This creates a unique opportunity not only to adequately serve our current students but to grow our population by 100%.

-According to the CDC, Autism is reported to occur in all racial, ethnic, and socioeconomic groups.
-Additionally, Dodson 2018 reports that there is a higher number of LGBTQ representation in autistic versus neurotypical people.
-As such, our outreach/marketing efforts will include broad-based on-campus advertisement, on-campus participation in college night, student education seminars, faculty outreach, Huntington Beach & Fountain Valley High School recruitment efforts, liaison with Huntington Beach & Westminister adult transition groups (ATP), classroom visits/outreach, utilization of the GWC app and finally, our continued national recognition in the Autism college community.
+As such, our outreach/marketing efforts will include broad-based on campus advertisement, on campus participation in college night, student education seminars, faculty outreach, Huntington Beach & Fountain Valley High School recruitment efforts, liaison with Huntington Beach & Westminster adult transition groups (ATP), classroom visits/outreach, utilization of the GWC app and finally, our continued national recognition in the Autism college community.